-But I’ll continue to say this: I credit much of how my skin has improved over the past few months to a combination of spironolactone at 100mg daily and a low-hormone birth control.
+But I'll continue to say this: I credit much of how my skin has improved over the past few months to a combination of spironolactone at 100mg daily and a low-hormone birth control.
 Hands down.
-Granted, I will also say this, it took about three months to kick in for me.
-Meaning for three months, I wasn’t really seeing a huge difference.
-In fact, for a brief period in February (my second month in), I felt myself going through the “it’s getting worse before it gets better” phase, and started to break out even more on my cheeks and then my neck, which had never happened before.
+I'm lucky in this sense because I know so many women who struggle to find the best birth control medication that can help with this specific need, as well as with their skincare.
+Although this all changed for some of them when they came across a site like Blink Health that has a wide array of medications that can help with a number of conditions.
+This is good - it means they finally have the opportunity to see their skin improve.
+Granted, I will also say this, it took about three months to kick in for me, so don't expect it to happen all at once.
+Meaning for three months, I wasn't really seeing a huge difference.
+In fact, for a brief period in February (my second month in), I felt myself going through the "it's getting worse before it gets better" phase, and started to break out even more on my cheeks and then my neck, which had never happened before.
 On top of that, I was using a Retin-A cream, which dries out your skin to encourage cell turnover, so my face was a hot mess of painful cystic breakouts and dry, peeling skin, all during a New York winter and Fashion Week.
 NOT FUN, folks.

 It wasn't until mid to late March that I remember turning a corner.
 I was washing my face one evening after thoroughly removing my makeup, lathering my cleanser all over my face, when I noticed that I felt FAR fewer bumps on my face.
 This may sound trivial, but only a few short months prior, I couldn't run my fingertips over my cheeks and jawline without feeling a very bumpy terrain.
 And now, I felt nothing.
 NOTHING.
 I wanted to laugh and jump up and down at the same time, but refrained since that meant I would probably get cleanser in my eyes.
 But you get the picture.
 I felt like I was regaining control, taking back land that had been invaded, by a foreign enemy.
 God, I'm dramatic sometimes, but it definitely felt like a mini victory!